roshk99/Robot-Menagerie/README.md

 # Dancing Robot Menagerie

 This document will explain step-by-step the process for obtaining data from the OptiTrack system and using the provided python code library to generate a dancing robot menagerie.
-The two types of robot simulations currently included are the Rollbot and the Broombot
+The type of robot available for plotting is the Broombot

-## Step 1: Record Data using the OptiTrack System
+## Step 1: Record Data using the OptiTrack System in RAD Lab

 ### Setting up the computer
 1. The computer you will be using is the one by the wall of the lab